-At the end of a long day, if a glass of chilled whisk(e)y sounds good to you, you’re not the only one.
-There’s something wonderful about how the liquid — cool yet warming at the same time — feels going over the tongue and down one’s gullet.
-Because of this, not only do we have the old standby, ice (in cube, crushed, sphere, and practically every other form), but thanks to some intrepid individuals, we also have another major player in the chilling game: whiskey stones.
+It helps calm the nerves and allows you to forget about the outside world for a little while.
+Because of this, not only do we have the old standby, ice (in cube, crushed, sphere, pebble, and practically every other form), but thanks to some intrepid individuals, we also have another major player in the chilling game: whiskey stones.

-While that would be a great way to describe the courage one gets after slamming a few fingers of bourbon, that’s not what we’re talking about here.
+While that would be a really good way to describe the courage one gets after slamming a few ounces of bourbon, that’s not what we’re talking about here.

 Since there’s no wrong way to drink whiskey, the right chilling method will vary from palate to palate.
-We’re going to repeat that: Your enjoyment of whiskey is dependent on what you like.
-Figure out what works for you with this primer on whiskey chilling.
+We repeat: Your enjoyment of whiskey is dependent on what you like (as in you, yourself, and you alone).
+And you can figure out what works for you with this primer on whiskey chilling.

 Below, we look at the pros and cons of whiskey stones and compare them to ice.
 Read on and see if they might work for you.
 (At the very least, give them a shot.
 You can’t say you don’t like something if you’ve never actually tried it.)